openstack/python-openstackclient/doc/source/command-objects/flavor.rst

     Domain the project belongs to (name or ID).
     This can be used in case collisions between project names exist.

+.. option:: --no-property

+    Remove all properties from this flavor (specify both --no-property and --property to remove the current properties before setting new properties.)

 .. describe:: <flavor>